2021 Styrian Grand Prix: Race

 Russell retired on the thirty-sixth lap after his car's engine had hydraulic problems.
 The outcome was disappointing for the Williams team, who had not scored a point since the 2019 German Grand Prix and were running in a points-scoring position before the issues emerged.
 Räikkönen and Ocon made pit stops on the thirty-sixth lap.
 Leclerc made a second pit stop on the thirty-seventh lap; he exited the pitlane in fourteenth place.
 Sainz and Ricciardo made pit stops on the forty-first lap, while Leclerc overtook Räikkönen for thirteenth position and Schumacher overtook Mazepin for sixteenth.
 Verstappen reported some brake problems during the latter part of the race, which may have been related to the kerbing at the ninth and tenth corners.
+Alonso complained that having to slow down for blue flags when Verstappen lapped him had allowed Sainz to get ahead of him.
 Sainz overtook Stroll for sixth place on the forty-fourth lap and Leclerc overtook Giovinazzi for eleventh on the forty-fifth.
-Leclerc overtook Vettel for tenth on the forty-ninth lap.
+Leclerc overtook Vettel for tenth on the forty-ninth lap, the Ferrari passing the Aston Martin between the third and fourth turns.
 Ricciardo overtook Ocon for fourteenth position on the fifty-third lap.
 Pérez made a second pit stop at the end of the fifty-fourth lap, after which he was twenty seconds behind Bottas; the new tyres allowed him to close the gap to less than two seconds by the end of the race.
+Hamilton noted that the rubber of his front-right tyre was blistering around the fifty-fifth lap, although the team were wary of making another pit stop too soon due to the possibility of rain arriving before the end of the race.